 In the interbank market, the turnover of USD transactions converted to VND during the week (from May 20 to 24) decreased by VND911 billion/day compared to the previous week, reaching about VND346,550 billion, an average of VND69,310 billion/day.
 By term, the USD transactions with the largest turnover were overnight and 1-week terms with proportions of 66.38% and 26.33%, respectively.
-USD interest rates ranged from 5.31 - 5.7%/year, 0.35 - 1%/year higher than VND interest rates.
+USD interest rates ranged from 5.31 - 5.7%/year, higher than VND interest rates by 0.35 - 1%/year.

 The greenback fell in international markets, with the USD-Index down 0.2 points to 104.75 points.
-The dollar fell after revised data showed that gross domestic product (the broadest measure of US economic activity) grew at a slower-than-expected pace in the first quarter.
-The Commerce Department reported that the US economy grew at an annual rate of 1.3% in the January-March period, down from a previous estimate of 1.6%.
-The downgrade in the first quarter follows recent declines in retail sales and equipment spending, which have helped dampen expectations for a rate cut by the US Federal Reserve (Fed).
+The USD price fell after revised data showed that gross domestic product (the broadest measure of US economic activity) grew at a slower pace than expected in the first quarter.
+The Commerce Department reported that the US economy grew at an annual rate of 1.3% in the January-March period, down from the previous estimate of 1.6%.
+The downgrade in the first quarter follows recent declines in retail sales and equipment spending, which have contributed to reducing expectations for a rate cut by the US Federal Reserve (Fed).

-The release of the Fed’s preferred inflation gauge, the personal consumption expenditures price index, on Thursday provides further clues on how the central bank might proceed with rate cuts later this year.
-Expectations for a Fed rate cut this year have been tempered as inflation shows no signs of cooling.
+The release of the Fed's preferred inflation gauge, the personal consumption expenditures price index, on May 31, provides further indications of how the central bank might proceed with rate cuts later this year.
+Expectations for a Fed rate cut this year have declined amid persistently weak inflation.

 Source: https://thanhnien.vn/gia-usd-hom-nay-3152024-ngan-hang-tang-kich-tran-tu-do-quay-dau-giam-185240531082559245.htm